-NOAA anticipates that applicants will be notified of an award by September 2016, and most grants will have a start date of September 1 or October 1, 2016 dependent on funding availability, the completion of all NOAA/applicant negotiations, NEPA analysis, and documentation supporting cooperative agreement activities.
+Successful applicants will be notified in approximately February 2017.
+The anticipated start date awards made under this competition is September 1 or October 1, 2017 dependent on funding availability, the acceptable completion of all NOAA/applicant negotiations including NEPA and environmental compliance analysis (and permit requirements, if applicable), and the provision of other supporting documentation supporting as requested.